classiebit/eventmie-pro-docs/resources/docs/3.0/events/repetitive-events.md

 ## Timeslots Availability

-Check available timeslots for repetitive event schedules on the go.
-You can now see if a timeslot is fully booked or not for any specific date before clicking on the Checkout button.
+Easily check available timeslots for recurring event schedules.
+See if a timeslot is fully booked before proceeding to checkout.

-1. In the Event Schedules, if all the tickets have been booked for a specific timeslot/date, then it'll show that timeslot as **Out Of Stock**.
+1. In the Event Schedules, if all tickets for a specific timeslot/date are booked, that timeslot will display as **Out Of Stock**.

 ---